commonknowledge/contracts/src/standard-28days.md

         the Work, and ask for your feedback.
-    5. If you send us feedback, we will (at no extra charge) spend more time on the Work, up to a maximum of 15% of the staff time estimated in the proposal.
+    5. If you send us feedback, we will (at no extra charge) spend more time on the Work, up to a maximum of 15% of the staff time estimated in the Schedule of Work.
-    6. If you require further changes after this time has been spent, Common Knowledge will provide a proposal for a new piece of Work.
+    6. If you require further changes after this time has been spent, Common Knowledge will provide a Schedule of Work for a new piece of Work.

 5. ### Required Materials